jtsang27/textmarley/README.md

 # textmarley
-Jonathan Tsang, Jonny Farber, Evan Liu
+Creators: Jonathan Tsang, Jonny Farber, Evan Liu

+This is our repository for our AI texting productivity chatbot.